Updated June 2, 2021 Let's talk about the plan.

 Campers and staff will really enjoy doing their camp sports and activities in cohort.
 That means no constant masking, and ‘normal’ life at swimming, canoeing, ropes course, archery, art, etc. We’ll be doing some exciting front-country day and overnight trips to cool sites around the Park.
 We will be seeking more fishing, human history hunting, bike and hike routes, and overlook treks to name a few.

 Camp traditions are many at Pathfinder, and some will need modifications.
 Routines like Candy Line, Chapel, Council Fire will remain, but with some smart distancing.
+Your own folding camp chair will be a must this summer, since your hang-outs will be mobile around the island with your cohort crew.

 Covid-Management at Camp